Degree-related internships, work experience and mentoring can help you to practice and develop professional skills under supervision in the workplace.

-The Victorian Chamber internship program gives you meaningful work experience in your field of study.
+The Victorian Chamber of Commerce and Industry internship program gives you meaningful work experience in your field of study.
 It consists of up to 120 hours of paid work on a specific project in one of the Victorian Chamber's member businesses.
 The University of Melbourne is a member of the Victorian Chamber, so placements can be within the university or with external businesses.

 Opportunities will be placed on Careers Online.